akiatoji/Killara/DataApp_With_Streamlit/README.md

 [Streamlit](https://www.streamlit.io/) is an open source framework for building a Data Visualization webapp in Python.

 Streamlit is not yet another charting software.
-Rather, it is an easy to use library for converting your exisitng Pythong code to interactive web page by adding layouts and widgets around the charts you plot with the library of choice.
+Rather, it is an easy to use library for converting your exisitng Python code to interactive web page by adding layouts and widgets around the charts you plot with the library of choice.

 ## t-SNE visualization demo